farcasterxyz/docs/docs/developers/guides/advanced/name-lookup.md

 }
 ```

-This will return the most recent transfer associated with the name if it is registered.
-The `to` field indicates the
-current fid that owns the name.
+This returns the most recent transfer associated with the name if it is registered.
+Note that the creation of an fname is a transfer from the zero address to the custody address.
+The `to` field indicates the current fid that owns the name.

-See [here](/reference/fname/api#get-current-fname-or-fid) for more details on the Fname registry API.

-## Using the replicator database
+## Onchain ENS Names

+If the user has an onchain ens name like `@alice.eth`, the easiest way to do it is with the Hubble [replicator](../basics/replicate.md).
+It indexes onchain and offchain data and lets you easily find what you're looking for.

-For ENS names, the easiest way to look up the fid is to query the `fnames` table in the replicator database.
-This is
+Once you have it set up, query the `fnames` table in the replicator database for the account's fid:
-also applicable to fnames.

 ```sql
 SELECT username, fid